Call Us

 Enquire

-Have you recently felt that you have had a panic attack for no reason?
+Have you recently felt that you've had a panic attack for no reason?
 Do you get panic attacks and can’t understand why they happen?

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) groups panic attacks into two categories - expected or unexpected.
-If you feel as though you have had a panic attack for no reason, it is likely that you have experienced one that would be considered unexpected.
+If you feel as though you've had a panic attack for no reason, it's likely that you've experienced one that would be considered unexpected.

 What causes unexpected panic attacks?